 5> indicate the preambleReceivedTargetPower and the amount of power ramping applied to the latest Random Access Preamble transmission to lower layers (i.e. (PREAMBLE_POWER_RAMPING_COUNTER – 1) × PREAMBLE_POWER_RAMPING_STEP);

+Editor’s Note: Will reflect SBFD version of preambleReceivedTargetPower based on RRC running CR once it becomes stable.

 5> if the Random Access procedure for an SCell is performed on uplink carrier where pusch-Config is not configured:

 6> ignore the received UL grant.